isoleph/cpp_crash/README.md

 ```
 This "preamble" tells the program to include the `iostream` library that allows input and output to the terminal.

-Then you might see that `using namespace std;` indicates that we are using the standard library namespace.
+Then you might see that `using namespace std;` indicates that we are using the standard library [namespace](#names).
 If we didn't do this, then later in our code we would have to write out `std::cout` or `std::endl` explicitly.
-These functions print out a [string](https://en.wikipedia.org/wiki/String_literal) to the screen or end a line, respectively.
+The functions `std::cout` and `std::endl` print out a [string](https://en.wikipedia.org/wiki/String_literal) to the screen and end a line, respectively.

 Bear in mind that the `<<` function pushes the string "Hello World" out to the screen.
 Likewise the `<< endl` part attaches the endline instance to the end of the "Hello World" string.
 You can also write `<< '\n'` instead of `<< endl;` but I just do it this way because it looks nicer.

 (You'll see the `<<` work in the opposite way as `>>` when we look at `cin` later)

-In our code, you can see that we declare an `int main ()` function that executes our program.
+In our code, you can see that we declare an `int main ()` function at the beginning of our program.
 This is because in C++, we have to declare what the output of out function must be.
 So when our program succesfully runs, we have it return 0 to show that it succeeded!
+Moreover, every program should have a `main()` function so the compiler knows what it should execute when the program runs.

+Here's the entirety of our program below:
 ```cpp
 int main () {
   cout << "Hello World!" << endl;